monarch-initiative/hpo-survey-analysis/README.md

 #### What's Included?
-- phenom: a python library with modules for querying monarch remote services, working with ontologies, seand performing semantic similarity and distance computations
+- phenom: a python library with modules for querying monarch remote services, working with ontologies, and performing semantic similarity and distance computations
 - Jupyter notebooks demoing various tasks
 - Scripts for generating synthetic patient data, clustering, and evaluation